 Cancer is one of the leading causes of death worldwide.
 Current therapeutic strategies are predominantly developed in 2D culture systems, which inadequately reflect physiological conditions in vivo.
 Biological 3D matrices provide cells an environment in which cells can self-organize, allowing the study of tissue organization and cell differentiation.
 Such scaffolds can be seeded with a mixture of different cell types to study direct 3D cell-cell-interactions.
 To mimic the 3D complexity of cancer tumors, our group has developed a 3D in vitro tumor test system.

 Our 3D tissue test system models the in vivo situation of malignant peripheral nerve sheath tumors (MPNSTs), which we established with our decellularized porcine jejunal segment derived biological vascularized scaffold (BioVaSc).
 In our model, we reseeded a modified BioVaSc matrix with primary fibroblasts, microvascular endothelial cells (mvECs) and the S462 tumor cell line.
-For static culture, the vasculature structure of the BioVaSc is removed and the remaining scaffold is cut open on one side (Small Intestinal Submucosa SIS-Muc).
+For static culture, the vascular structure of the BioVaSc is removed and the remaining scaffold is cut open on one side (Small Intestinal Submucosa SIS-Muc).
 The resulting matrix is then fixed between two metal rings (cell crowns).

 Another option is to culture the cell-seeded SIS-Muc in a flow bioreactor system that exposes the cells to shear stress.
 Here, the bioreactor is connected to a peristaltic pump in a self-constructed incubator.
 A computer regulates the arterial oxygen and nutrient supply via parameters such as blood pressure, temperature, and flow rate.
 This setup allows for a dynamic culture with either pressure-regulated pulsatile or constant flow.

-In this study, we could successfully establish both a static and dynamic 3D test system for MPNSTs.
+In this study, we could successfully establish both a static and dynamic 3D culture system for MPNSTs.
 The ability to model cancer tumors in a more natural 3D environment will enable the discovery, testing and validation of future pharmaceuticals in a human-like model.

 Introduction: